Where can I purchase tickets?

 Is ADA and wheelchair seating available?

 There is a limited amount of wheelchair and other accessible seating available.
-In order to accommodate as many of our guests with special needs as possible in the ADA section, we allow up to three companion spaces per ADA ticket.
-We will provide a chair for those needing accessible seating however companions must provide their own chairs with a maximum height of 9 inches off the ground.
+In order to accommodate as many of our guests with special needs as possible in the ADA section, you may purchase up to four seats in this section.
+Seats are numbered.
 Please be sensitive to the needs of others when requesting tickets in our ADA section.
-Service animals trained to assist the disabled are welcome at our performances.
-If you need wheelchair seating or other accessible seating call the ticket office at least 24 hours in advance of the performance at 801-533-NOTE (6683).
+Service animals trained to assist the disabled are welcome at our performances and do not require you to sit in the ADA section.
+If you need other assistance call the ticket office at least 24 hours in advance of the performance at 801-533-NOTE (6683).

 Is VIP Seating available?